 Participation (in-class & online) 20%

 Sound Portfolio 15%

 Image Portfolio 15%

 Text Portfolio 15%

 Group Project 10%

-Final Project 25%
+Portfolio Website 25%

-As a rule, I care more about thoughtful composition than technical perfection: if you can talk me through the choices you made and the reasons you made them, you can still do well on a project that doesn't quite come together.
-You'll write a reflection for each major assignment you turn in: these writings are your opportunity to make clear to me the work you've done, the thought you've put in, and so you should reserve time to do them well.
-A beautiful media component won't get an A without a solid accompanying reflection.
+I care more about thoughtful composition than technical perfection: if you can talk me through the choices you made and the reasons you made them, you can still do well on a project that doesn't quite come together.
+You'll write a reflection for each major assignment you turn in; think of these writings as your opportunity to make clear to me the work you've done, the thought you've put in.
+A beautiful media component won't get an A without a thoughtful reflection.